 After your breakfast head to a local supermarket for gifts and Korean snacks shopping.
 I recommend Lotte Mart at the Seoul Station (Exit #1) where can find tons of unique and tasty Korean food items and products, such as daily essentials, cosmetics, toys, fashion items and homeware, at discount prices that won’t break your budget.

 When you come to Seoul, you must try these 21 halal Korean dishes and halal Korean BBQ!
-For the latter, I recommend Yang Good BBQ; while I also loved Makan restaurant in Itaewon (check my article on halal Seoul restaurants).
+For instance, I recommend Yang Good BBQ as well as the Makan restaurant in Itaewon (check my article on halal Seoul restaurants).